emiliedionisio/emiliedionisio/README.md

 As a proactive and self-motivated individual, I am highly efficient in providing exceptional customer service.
 I possess a natural ability to quickly learn new skills and find innovative solutions to complex problems.
 With a strong commitment to professional development, I continuously strive to enhance my skills and knowledge, delivering effective solutions to any challenge that may arise.

-## 💻 Projects
+## 💻 Capstone Project
-🔭 I’m currently working on our capstone project called [Cybersecurity Training Range Project at TKH](https://github.com/cybertrainingrange/ctre-team-a)
+🔭 I’m currently working on our capstone project called [Cybersecurity Training Range Project at TKH](https://github.com/cybertrainingrange/)

 ## 📘 Research Paper